Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

 }
 ```

-## Deploying the AKS Cluster and Supporting Resources
+# Deploying the AKS Cluster and Supporting Resources

 With our `data.tf` and `providers.tf` files in place, we can now prepare our `main.tf` we'll use to deploy the resources.
 This includes Entra ID objects, the virtual network, the cluster itself, and a few supporting components.

-# Entra ID objects
+## Entra ID objects

 Before we create the AKS cluster, let's set up an Entra ID group to manage AKS administrators.
 This group will be used to enable Entra ID integration for the cluster, allowing us to:
 * **Centralize access control:** Manage cluster access through Entra ID, simplifying user and permission management.
 * **Enhance security:** Disable local accounts within the cluster, ensuring all access is governed by Entra ID.

 We'll also create a new service principal for authenticating to the cluster with our Helm provider.
-Finally, we'll add our user and the service principal to the "aks-admins" Entra ID group.
+Finally, we'll add our user and the service principal to the `aks-admins` Entra ID group.

 ```terraform
 resource "azuread_group" "aks-admins-group" {